Jphamster101/Arduino-Security-System/README.md

 3. Assemble Arduino according to breadboard schematic

 ![](https://github.com/Jphamster101/Arduino-Security-System/blob/master/schematic.PNG)
-4. While in the Arduino environment and having the file opened, upload code to the Arduino.
+4. While in the Arduino environment and having the file opened, upload code to the Arduino

 5. Enjoy your new security bot!